0-Pierre/jellyseerr/README.md

 - Allow users to select their display language for Jellyseerr and Jellyfin during account creation.
 - Personalize the welcome email for new users with multi-language support.
 - Develop a solution to properly terminate sessions, as the current method only closes the last opened tab/window.
-- Fix email not sent when creating Jellyfin user.

 ### Completed Features